H\"older regularity and roughness: construction and examples: H older exponent and Schauder coefficients

-Even though the identity \eqref{eq.Holder.estimate.old} is very well-known and widely used for estimating the global H\"older regularity of a given function \cite{bayraktar2004}, this estimation method has some disadvantages.
-For example, in a real-life situation one does not observe an entire function $f:[0,1] \rightarrow \mathbb{R}$, but observes high-frequency samples from the function $f$.
-Thus, the projections $ \langle f,\psi_{m,k}\rangle$ of $f$ cannot be calculated directly but needs to be estimated along the sample points:
+Even though the identity \eqref{eq.Holder.estimate.old} is well-known and widely used for estimating the global H\"older regularity of a given function, the estimator constructed from \eqref{eq.Holder.estimate.old}, by taking up to finite terms on the right-hand side, has some disadvantages.
+For example, in a practical situation one does not observe the entire continuous function $f:[0,T] \rightarrow \mathbb{R}$, but observes high-frequency samples from the function $f$.
+Then, the projections $ \langle f,\psi_{m,k}\rangle$ of $f$ cannot be calculated directly but need to be estimated from the sample points:

 Additionally, often time financial data are not observed over uniform time intervals.
 Since the above estimation of the H\"older exponent explicitly uses the Haar basis along the dyadic partitions, the observations need to be along the uniform time window.